OlatomiAdigun/OlatomiAdigun.github.io/README.md

 - What do you recommend based on the insights gathered?

-1. Dan Rhodes is the best YouTube channel to collaborate with if we want to maximize visbility because this channel has the most YouTube subscribers in the UK
+1. Dan Rhodes presents the highest ROI among the top 3 YouTube channels by subscriber count in the UK.
+Collaborating with this channel will likely maximize both visibility and return on investment
-2. Although GRM Daily, Man City and Yogcasts are regular publishers on YouTube, it may be worth considering whether collaborating with them with the current budget caps are worth the effort, as the potential return on investments is significantly lower compared to the other channels.
+2. While GRM Daily, Man City, and Yogcasts have the highest video output in the UK, their potential return on investment (ROI) is considerably lower compared to other channels.
+It may not be the most efficient use of resources to collaborate with these channels based on current metrics.
-3. Mister Max is the best YouTuber to collaborate with if we're interested in maximizing reach, but collaborating with DanTDM and Dan Rhodes may be better long-term options considering the fact that they both have large subscriber bases and are averaging significantly high number of views.
+3. Mister Max has the highest average views per video, making it the best option for maximizing reach.
+However, for a more sustainable, long-term strategy, DanTDM and Dan Rhodes are strong alternatives due to their large subscriber bases and considerably high average views.
-4. The top 3 channels to form collaborations with are NoCopyrightSounds, DanTDM and Dan Rhodes based on this analysis, because they attract the most engagement on their channels consistently.
+4. Based on engagement metrics, the top 3 channels to consider for collaboration are Mister Max, Dan Rhodes, and NoCopyrightSounds, as they consistently drive the most engagement across their content.
+5. In cases where engagement and reach are closely matched, the tie can be broken by evaluating how well each channel aligns with the brand or product.
+Channels whose content and audience demographics better match the product’s target market should be prioritized for collaboration to ensure maximum relevance and impact

 ### Potential ROI